maxtheaxe/twitch-drop-farmer/README.md

 ## Disclaimers
 * Primarily: be considerate⁠—save keys for the rest of us
 * Not super practical for dedicated use⁠—this is a fun project
+* Could _definitely_ be cleaned up, open to pull requests
 * System resource usage is heavy